dkublik/jekyll-now/_posts/2017-10-28-springboot - metrics with servo and aws cloudwatch.md

 #### Spring Boot and Spectator metrics

-Now you might be tempted to do the same with _Spectator_ by adding
+With so many successes so far you might be tempted to do the same with _Spectator_ by adding
 ```
 compile('org.springframework.cloud:spring-cloud-starter-netflix-spectator')
 ```

-but I don't think Spring Boot is ready to work with it.
+dependency, but I don't think Spring Boot is ready to work with it.

-Add spectator as dependency and _ServoMetricsAutoConfiguration_ will no longer be loaded (_@ConditionalOnMissingClass("com.netflix.spectator.api.Registry")_), so no _ServoMetricReader_ will be registered, so _MetricsExporter_ will no work.
+Add spectator as dependency and _ServoMetricsAutoConfiguration_ will no longer be loaded (_@ConditionalOnMissingClass("com.netflix.spectator.api.Registry")_), so no _ServoMetricReader_ will be registered, so _MetricsExporter_ will not work.
 (there is _SpectatorMetricReader_ in _spring-cloud-netflix-spectator_ library but for some reason it's not registered by _SpectatorMetricsAutoConfiguration_).

 &nbsp;

-In the time of wriritng the newest Spring Cloud library is Finchley.M2 (and Finchley is only version working with Spring Boot 2.0) - so maybe again eveything will work with GA version.
+In the time of wriritng the newest Spring Cloud library is Finchley.M2 (and Finchley is the only version working with Spring Boot 2.0) - so maybe everything will work with GA version.

 &nbsp;